-We are commencing a new Masters in Public Health starting academic year 2013/14 as part of our cross Faculty University Strategic Research Group in Population Health.
+We run a Masters in Public Health as part of our cross Faculty University Strategic Research Group in Population Health.
 Our staff teach on other post graduate programmes MSc in Allergy, MSc in Medical Statistics, Faculty of Medicine Postgraduate research programme.

 We co-ordinate public health, epidemiology and medical statistics teaching to the undergraduate BM4/5/6 medical students, and supervise fourth-year medical students' research projects (particularly in the Primary Care Group).

 Primary Care are are offering a one year post-doctoral or doctoral level 'seedcorn' or 'bridging' fellowship for primary care scientists, funded by the National Institute for Health Research (NIHR) School for Primary Care Research (SPCR) further details here.

 REDUCE study - new study to help people withdraw from inappropriate long-term antidepressant treatment, read more of the press release here.

 Prof Paul Little and his team's research shows that steam inhalation is not effective in relieving symptoms of chronic sinus congestion has been covered globally.
 The article published in the Canadian Medical Association Journal has been covered in the world's media this week (w/c July 18 2016) from America to Australia, including Reuters, Daily Mail, Brisbane Times, Daily Express and Times of India.
 You can watch Paul talk about the study on YouTube.